freedomtowin/kernelml/README.md

 Project Status: Beta

-Current Version: 2.563
+Current Version: 2.565

 ## About

 KernelML is brute force optimizer that can be used to train machine learning models.
-The package uses a combination of a machine learning and monte carlo simulations to optimize a parameter vector with a user-defined loss function.
+The package uses a combination of a neuroevolution algorithms, heuristics, and monte carlo simulations to optimize a parameter vector with a user-defined loss function.

 ## Table of contents
 1. [Installation](#installation)